 Bird Cage Setup and Environment Guide

 Your bird's cage is more than a container — it's their home, safe space, and primary environment.
 A properly set up habitat promotes physical health, mental wellbeing, and natural behaviors.
-This guide covers everything from choosing the right cage to creating an enriching, safe living space for your feathered companion.
+This guide focuses on everything from choosing the right cage to creating an enriching, safe living space for your feathered companion.

 Choosing the Right Cage